Sultan Ibragimov: Ibragimov vs. Whitaker

 The fight started with Ibragimov aggressively coming at Whitaker, throwing combinations to the head and body.
 Ibragimov knocked Whitaker down in the first round with a counter left hook, and then sent him to the canvas again in the second, this time with a flurry of shots.
 Whitaker seemed unable to withstand Ibragimov's hand speed and punching power.
 Ibragimov continued fighting aggressively, hurting Whitaker several times in the opening rounds.
 In round four and five, Ibragimov appeared to have taken his foot off the gas, fighting mostly in a counterpunching manner.
 He picked up his pace in the sixth round, sending Whitaker to the canvas for the third time with another flurry of shots.
 In the seventh round, referee called for a time out so that the ringside doctor could check the cut above Whitaker's right eye.
 The judge allowed him to resume fighting, however Whitaker did not wish to continue, prompting the referee to stop the fight, declaring Ibragimov the winner by seventh-round technical knockout.

 "I promised my friends that I would finish the fight in the fourth or fifth round.
 That is why I started the fight so aggressively.
 I trained really hard for this fight.
 My friend Mike Tyson told me that if I am a real man, I simply have no right to lose", said Ibragimov in a post-fight interview.
 After the fight, Mike Tyson came out to the ring and praised Ibragimov for his performance, stating that he considers the Russian boxer to be one of the best heavyweights in the world.
+Ibragimov's dominant performance was widely praised.
 At the conclusion of 2005, Ibragimov had a record of 19–0 with 16 KOs and was ranked No. 5 heavyweight contender by the WBO, No. 9 contender by the WBA and No. 12 contender by the IBF.